IzKuip/handy-bash-scripts/readme.md

 > DISCLAIMER: I am not the original creator of `pfetch`, and I am not associated with the creator of pfetch, you can find the `pfetch` github repository here: [dylanaraps/pfetch](https://www.github.com/dylanaraps/pfetch).

 ## Usage
-to install `pfetch` using this installer, download the script and run it from your terminal using the following command:
+to install `pfetch` using this installer, run the following command from the terminal:

 ```bash
 wget -qO - https://cutt.ly/AEoGNbu | sudo bash